 Of course, in order to develop a complete grasp of the piano, it’s necessary to play one.

+However, if you’re still learning to play, it’s great to start on a keyboard first.
 By doing this, you will get to know the basics of the keys, basic techniques, finger positions and scales.

 Afterwards, it will be much easier to change instruments and focus solely on learning piano, if that’s what you want.